-- The product must be registered with Meridian Manufacturing Inc. - The purchaser must contact the dealer, from where the unit was purchased, immediately upon discovery of any defects. - A completed Warranty Request (Claim) Form must be submitted by the dealer to Meridian's warranty representative for review and any subsequent course of action. - Warranty requests must be completed with ALL required information in order it to be considered for approval.
-Send photographs of the entire piece of equipment, and of the specific area of concern. - Warranty repair work will only be performed by Meridian or an approved representative of Meridian.
+- 1. The product must be registered with Meridian Manufacturing Inc. - 2.
+The purchaser must contact the dealer, from where the unit was purchased, immediately upon discovery of any defects. - 3.
+A completed Warranty Request (Claim) Form must be submitted by the dealer to the Meridian's warranty representative for review and any subsequent course of action. - Warranty requests must be completed with ALL required information in order it to be considered for approval. - Send photographs of the entire piece of equipment, and of the specific area of concern. - 4.
+Warranty repair work will only be performed by Meridian or an approved representative of Meridian.
 Warranty work completed prior to Meridian's approval will NOT be honoured.
-Failure to follow this procedure may affect any or all of this warranty. - All warranty requests will be adjudicated at the sole discretion of Meridian and in accordance with the terms and conditions of the warranty.
+Failure to follow this procedure may affect any or all of this warranty. - 5.
+All warranty requests will be adjudicated at the sole discretion of Meridian and in accordance with the terms and conditions of the warranty.

-(800) 665-7259 | www.convey-all.com
+(800) 665-7259 | www.convey-all.com | conveyors@convey-all.com